 The aim for the bookmaker is to seek out the profitable players who hurt their bottom line and ensure they retain their best customers, those that consistently lose money and line their pockets.

-How are we monitored?
+How are you monitored?

 All bookmakers have a risk-management team.
 These people are specifically employed to distinguish between ‘clever’ punters and ‘mug’ punters.